anjanrp/Plot-Based-Movie-Recommendation-System-/README.md

 Steps to execute :
 Put all the files here in the same directory -> Run the model training file -> Launch the Streamlit application by the command - streamlit run run.py.

-Note
+Note :
-    The model training code is optimised for running on the M Generation Macbooks.
+    The model training code is optimised for running on the M Generation Macbooks;
-    STreamlit should be setup on the system where the application is being run.
+    Streamlit should be setup on the system where the application is being run.